-Gold 1 OZ (XAU=X) Still In An Uptrend
+Gold 1 OZ (XAU=X) Still in an Uptrend

 A white body occurred (because prices closed higher than they opened).

-During the past 10 bars, there have been 5 white candles and 5 black candles.
-During the past 50 bars, there have been 33 white candles and 17 black candles for a net of 16 white candles.
+During the past 10 bars, there have been 6 white candles and 4 black candles for a net of 2 white candles.
+During the past 50 bars, there have been 34 white candles and 16 black candles for a net of 18 white candles.

 A spinning top occurred (a spinning top is a candle with a small real body).
 Spinning tops identify a session in which there is little price action (as defined by the difference between the open and the close).
 During a rally or near new highs, a spinning top can be a sign that prices are losing momentum and the bulls may be in trouble.